danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/pings/xf/pings_xf_docs.md

 * monthly_change - Using the change suffix, calculating differences for each consecutive usage ping by uuid
 * monthly_is_used - Adding the is_used suffix, keep the counts that show the given feature has been enabled or not
 {% enddocs %}

+{% docs pings_usage_data_unpacked %}

+The model unpacks the pings usage data stored in json column `stats_used` in model `pings_usage_data`.
+To do so, we perform the following actions:

+* flatten the `stats_used` json.
+The flattening explodes key-value pairs in the JSON into multiple rows.
+From each pair, we create 3 columns:
+  * ping_name: The key of the key-value pair.
+In the example below, for the first pair the key is .
+In our model this is the name of the metrics we calculate
+  * full_ping_name: it replicates what is done in `pings_list` model.
+It takes the key and replaces the `.` to `_`.
+  * ping_value: the value of the key-value pair.
+In the example, it is .
+In our model this is the value of the metrics we calculate
+* pivot the CTE created above.
+The `pings_list`

+{% enddocs %}